 Dear Lovely Human,

 We rarely say this out loud, but many high-achieving people live with a low-grade fear that their most meaningful chapter is already behind them.
-The promotion that defined them.
-The project that put them on the map.
-The version of themselves that felt sharper, faster, more visible.
-Everything since then can start to feel like maintenance rather than creation.

 Our culture reinforces this anxiety in subtle ways.
 We celebrate early wins, youthful disruption, “30 under 30” lists, while quietly suggesting that anything that comes later is incremental at best.
-So when momentum slows or ambition changes shape, we interpret it as decline instead of transition.
-We tell ourselves we should already be “there,” wherever there was supposed to be.

 The first mountain is about proving you can climb.